-STEP 5: Students answer and print conclusion questions based on their observations and calculations.
+STEP 4: Students answer and print conclusion questions based on their data and graph.

-STEP 6: Students view a conclusion page that explains more about hurricanes and hurricane forecasting.
+STEP 5: Students view a conclusion page that explains how the ocean affects air temperature and why temperature ranges vary with distance from the coast.
 They make any necessary changes to their answers for the conclusion questions before turning them in to the teacher.

 - Review the conclusion questions and the Learn More page as a class.
 Ask students to record any additional information or questions generated by the discussion in their Science Notebooks.
-Collect the conclusion questions from each team so you can review them.
+Collect the conclusion questions and graph from each team so you can review them.
+(10 minutes)